mikeagun/staticimp/README.md

 The main goal of staticimp is to support dynamic content (e.g. blog post comments) on a fully static website using automatic build+deployment.

-staticimp consists of a small web service which handles POST requests from HTML forms (it also accepts json and yaml), performs validation and transformations, then uploads them using a backend api. staticman also supports moderation, where the file is commited to a new branch and a merge request is created, instead of commiting the files directly to the main branch.
+staticimp consists of a small web service which handles POST requests from HTML forms (it also accepts json and yaml), performs validation and transformations, then uploads them using a backend api. staticimp also supports moderation, where the file is commited to a new branch and a merge request is created, instead of commiting the files directly to the main branch.

 The actual rendering of the comments (or whatever you are using staticimp for) is up to your static site generator (SSG),